top of page

 Executive Contributors at Brainz Magazine are handpicked and invited to contribute because of their knowledge and valuable insight within their area of expertise.

 Your brand is your audience's first impression of you.
 And just like any first impression, you want it to be a good one.
 It's not about colors, fonts or logos (although those things are important, too).
 Your brand is about what you stand for and the values you represent.
+Creating a strong personal brand will help you attract your ideal clients and customers.
+It will also make it easier for people to remember you and recommend you to others.

 Man showing You Are Your Own Brand tittle on t-shirt.

-1. Get clear on your values.
+1. Get clear on your values

 Your values should dictate everything you do, from the way you interact with clients to the way you market your business.
 So it's important that you spend some time thinking about them.